kubedb/docs/docs/guides/mysql/pitr/volumesnapshot/archiver.md

   volumesnapshotclass.snapshot.storage.k8s.io/longhorn-snapshot-vsc unchanged
 ```

 Note: Ensure that the VolumeSnapshotClass is provisioned with the same storage class driver used for provisioning your MySQL database.
-In our case, we are using the longhorn storage class as our database provisioner, with the driver set to `driver.longhorn.io`.
+In our case, we are using the `longhorn` storageclass as our database provisioner, with the driver set to `driver.longhorn.io`.

 # Deploy MySQL
-So far we are ready with setup for continuously archive MySQL, We deploy a mysqlql referring the MySQL archiver object
+We are now ready with the setup for continuous MySQL archiving.
+We will deploy a MySQL object that references the MySQL archiver object.

 ```yaml
 apiVersion: kubedb.com/v1